Mohamed-Zkaria/node-todo/README.md

 # node_todo
-Simple nodejs api to handle four different entities.
+Simple nodejs api to handle two different entities.
 - user
 - todo
 ## How to install